Battle of Kharkiv (2022): Continued fighting, September counteroffensive and Russian retreat

 After the Ukrainian counteroffensive, Russian forces were driven back to defensive positions, some of which were within miles of the Russia-Ukraine international border.
 Despite this, they continued to shell various Kharkiv suburbs, as well as the city proper, killing numerous civilians and wounding dozens more.

 On 20 May, Russian forces again shelled several villages in the Kharkiv district, including the city of Kharkiv itself, using BM-21 Grad, BM-27 Uragan and BM-30 Smerch multiple rocket launchers.

-On 21 May, in a statement the Ukrainian police confirmed the recovery of the bodies of six military officials, including a Russian colonel, in the settlement of Zolochiv.

 On 20 June, new rocket strikes destroyed Housing and Communal College of Kharkiv National University of Urban Economy and a depot of Kharkiv Metro.
 On 24 June, sports complex of Kharkiv Polytechnic Institute was destroyed.

 On 3 July, the Russian defence ministry claimed an airstrike struck a forward position of the Territorial Defence Forces' 127th Separate Brigade, neutralizing 100 Ukrainian troops and destroying "15 units of military equipment."
 This claim was not independently verified at the time.

 On 4 July, new missile strike ruined a gymnasium.
 On 6 July, Russian shelling destroyed one of the buildings at Kharkiv National Pedagogical University and a former manor house and architectural monument built in 1832.

 On 20 July, at least three people were killed in the morning as a result of a Russian missile attack on Kharkiv, including a 13-year-old boy.

 On 17–18 August, 25 people were killed and several dozen were injured in a missile strike on two dormitories.
 Also on 18 August, new Russian strike destroyed Palace of culture of railroad workers.

 19 August was proclaimed a day of mourning in the city for people killed in the preceding days.
 The same day, new rocket strike destroyed one of buildings of Kharkiv Polytechnic Institute, killing one person.

 On 2 September 2022, a missile strike damaged Lokomotyv Sports Palace.

 On 6 September 2022, Ukrainian forces launched a major counteroffensive.

-Three days later, Ukrainian troops liberated Izyum, Balakliia and other settlements.
+Three days later, Ukrainian troops liberated Izium, Balakliia and other settlements.

-Between 6–11 September alone, the Ukrainians claimed to have killed 2,850 Russian soldiers and to have destroyed up to 590 pieces of military equipment, including 86 tanks, 158 armoured combat vehicles, 106 artillery systems, 159 vehicles and 46 other equipment systems.
+Between 6 and 11 September alone, the Ukrainians claimed to have killed 2,850 Russian soldiers and to have destroyed up to 590 pieces of military equipment, including 86 tanks, 158 armoured combat vehicles, 106 artillery systems and 159 vehicles.
+Forty-six other equipment systems were also lost, including 6 planes and 7 helicopters.
 According to Oryx, they also captured an additional 129 pieces of military equipment.

 On 11 September, Russian army shelled infrastructure facilities in central and eastern Ukraine, including Kharkiv TEC-5 and Zmiiv thermal power station in Kharkiv region.
-This caused extensive power outages in 5 regions of Ukraine and is thought to be the response to the Ukrainian counteroffensive.
+This caused extensive power outages in five regions of Ukraine and is thought to be the response to the Ukrainian counteroffensive.